jinfu-leng/ROS_Nodes/README.md

 ROS_Nodes
 =========
-I worked for the [NIMBUS][] lab, and the lab mainly fouce on UAV research.
+I am working in the [NIMBUS][] lab, and the lab mainly fouces on UAV research.

 This is the collection of my ROS(Robtic Operating System) nodes.